Frequently Asked Questions

 Can I participate more than once?

-You may apply again, even if you have previously participated in the HIP program.
+You are not eligible to apply if you have previously participated in the HIP program.

 What are some examples of projects I might work on?